wehjin/varnum/README.md

 # Varnum

+Java tagged unions

 https://github.com/wehjin/varnum

 ## Overview

-Varnum is an annotation processor that generates tagged-union classes, also known as variant-enums or sum-types, for Kotlin and Java.
+Varnum is an annotation processor that generates tagged-union classes, also known as variant-enums or sum-types, for Kotlin, Java, and Android.

 An annotated interface specifies the name of the tagged-union along with the names and data-types of its members.
 The interface begets a tagged-union class, construction functions for each member of the union, and a match function that identifies a member and unwraps its data.